-(3) Where an appeal against an enforcement notice is brought under section 88 of this Act, the appellant shall be deemed to have made an application for planning permission for the development to which the notice relates and, in relation to any exercise by the Secretary of State of his powers under subsection (1) of this section-
+(3) Where an appeal against an enforcement notice is brought under section 88 of this Act, the appellant shall be deemed to have (a) any planning permission granted under that subsection shall be treated as granted on that application;

-- (a) any planning permission granted under that subsection shall be treated as granted on that application; - (b) in relation to a grant of planning permission or a determination under that subsection, the Secretary of State's decision shall be final; and - (c) for the purposes of section 34 of this Act, the decision shall be treated as having been given by the Secretary of State in dealing with an application for planning permission made to the local planning authority.
+(b) in relation to a grant of planning permission or a determination under that subsection, the Secretary of State of his powers under subsection (1) of this section-

+(a) any planning permission granted under that subsection shall be treated as granted on that application;

+(b) in relation to a grant of planning permission or a determination under that subsection, the Secretary of State's decision

-(4) On an appeal under section 88 of this Act against an enforcement notice relating to anything done in contravention of a condition to which section 71 of this Act applies, the Secretary of State shall not be required to entertain the appeal in so far as the appellant claims that planning permission free from that condition ought to be granted.
+- shall be final; and - (c) for the purposes of section 34 of this Act, the decision shall be treated as having been given by the Secretary of State in dealing with an application for planning permission made to the local planning authority. - (4) On an appeal under section 88 of this Act against an enforcement notice relating to anything done in contravention of a condition to which section 71 of this Act applies, the Secretary of State shall not be required to entertain the appeal in so far as the appellant claims that planning permission free from that condition ought to be granted.